ESMCI/visualCaseGen/docs/grid.rst

 .. image:: assets/Stage2_7.png

+.. note:: **Initialization of Custom Land Points:**
+  When users define their own continental geometries, the model initializes land points by reading an initial conditions file (`finidat` specified in the CLM namelist).
+The model interpolates the nearest neighbor information to populate land points that lack existing data.

+.. note:: **Runoff Behavior with Idealized Land:**
+    In scenarios with idealized land configurations, the new land points do not have an updated routing map to direct water downstream.
+As a result, runoff from these land points is routed to the nearest ocean point.
+To verify that water is not lost in the process, users can consult the budget tables available in the log files.
+    These tables provide detailed information on water budgets and confirm the conservation of water within the model.

 .. note:: Detailed instructions on customizing an existing CLM grid will be added here shortly.

 Once atmosphere, ocean, and land grids have been chosen or created, custom grid setup is complete.